patrickbald/Been-There-Done-That/README.md

 In project directory:

 Make sure you install react: <b>npm install create-react-app </b><br />
+* this might require the use of sudo *
 You will need node.js installed first: https://nodejs.org/en/download/

 You also may need to install some of the libraries and tools we are using: